I like to work on physical equipment when it comes to networking, but what if I cannot afford to own one, then the only option is to Virtualise them.

-In this blog, I am going to cover how to integrate Ubuntu VMs in below hypervisors and integrate them into Gns3.
+In this blog, I am going to cover how to integrate Virtual Machines in the below hypervisors and connect them into Gns3.

 Step 1.
 I already covered how to install ubuntu 19.04 in VMware workstation Pro 15 in the last blog, follow this guide and complete the ubuntu VM installation steps and come back here.

 You have now installed Ubuntu VM in the Vmware workstation pro.

 Note: The example steps I am performing here with an Ubuntu machine, following this instruction you can add other types of virtual machines as well not just the Ubuntu.

 Step2.
 Next, you would have to attach this VM to Gns3 so that you can drag and drop them to your networking topologies.

 Goto Edit→ preferences→ click on VMware VM’s